cubiclesoft/php-misc/docs/utf8.md

 This static function analyzes an input string for invalid UTF-8 code points, removes them, and returns the cleaned up string.
 Most built-in PHP functions that handle Unicode will return an error or stop processing the moment an invalid byte is encountered.

-For performance reasons, use `UTF8::IsValid()` to test a string for validity before calling this function.
+For performance reasons and only if possible, use `UTF8::IsValid()` to test a string for validity before calling this function.

 Example usage: